ApexInvent/3D-Printing-Materials/FILAMENT_GUIDE.md

 ## How to read this

 - **Ratings** are a 0-100 relative guide where higher is always better on that axis.
 For "Low odour", higher means less smell; for "Food-safe", higher means a more realistic food-contact option.
-- **Print settings** are typical starting points curated from manufacturer datasheets (Prusament, Polymaker, Bambu Lab, Fillamentum).
-They vary by brand and printer, so always check your spool's own label.
+- **Print settings** are typical starting points curated from manufacturer datasheets (Prusament, Polymaker, Bambu Lab and others).
+They vary by brand and printer, so always check your own spool's label.
 - "Amorphous" materials soften over a range rather than melting at a sharp point.

 ## Quick reference